joeferner/unisonht/pi-ir/raspberrypi-setup.md

 1. Run `deploy-to-pi.sh` in the UnisonHT project.
 1. Copy files from the `/config` directory to `/opt/unisonht/config` as a starting point.
+1. Change the default backgroud to be the help screen.
+Right click desktop and change background to `/opt/unisonht/config/help-input.png`.
+Set to fill desktop area.
 1. Start run script on boot.
 Add the following to `/etc/xdg/lxsession/LXDE-pi/autostart`

     ```